Creating dialogue between researchers and educational policy makers

 ASEMAGAZINE NO. 6

-The latest issue of the ASEMagazine for Lifelong Learning focuses on lifelong learning and the new agenda.
+The sixth issue of the ASEMagazine for Lifelong Learning focuses on lifelong learning and the new agenda.
 Click on the cover on the left to read articles, such as “Getting to be Denmark?
 Get the recipe here!”, “Teachers are more innovative than policy promotes” and “To stay successful Singapore needs a new culture of lifelong learning”.
 Read more

 ASEMAGAZINE NO 5.